axviii3/nvim-config/docs/README.md

 ### TL;DR
 Neovim configration with a minimal configuration with a relatievely low amount of plugins heavily personalised to my use cases.
+Download this repo in the neovim config directory to use.

 ### Installation
 Download and move, or clone this repository to neovim's config location.